CMPT756-E2-Org-sahay-ishan/data-portal-mirror/README.md

 >
 > [!CAUTION]
 >This prevents unexpected behaviour due to the rules of precedence.
 If the switch is already in the .env file, then it is not needed in the command line.

+## Contributing
+We love to receive feedback from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests.
+At this moment, we are not looking for help writing code that is to be incorporated into the codebase, your ideas for improvement are welcomed.

+- Since every mention results in an email notification to the person you’re mentioning, try to mention sparingly.
+- When mentioning a user who was previously not involved in an issue, try to make it clear if there’s an action you want them to take or if you’re just making them aware of what’s going on.

+## Support
+Please, use the issue tracker for discussions about the data portal.
+Mention other people if you want to use their expertise, have them provide an estimate, or just be aware of an issue.
+GitHub lets you mention users and entire teams with the @username syntax, much like Twitter and Facebook do.
+When you add mentions, consider the following: